pierrenoel/TinyBack/README.md

 Before doing anything, remind no using this "little framework" for real projects.
 The project is still in production.

-## Tiny
+# Tiny
-You can create models and controller with Tiny.
+If you execute this command ```php tiny help```, it diplays informations like
 ```
+All the commands available:
-php tiny help
+- php tiny serve
-php tiny controller HomeController
+- php tiny new::controller `HomeController`
-php tiny model User
+- php tiny new::model `User`
 ```

-- When you create a new controller using the tiny command, it creates the controller in the right directory, it is the same for the models.
+- `php tiny serve` : Tiny launch the website
+- `php tiny new::controller HomeController` : Tiny creates a new controller.
+- `php tiny new::model Usrr` : Tiny creates a new model.

 ## Set up the application
 - Configure [to improve] your database in `config.php`